THE EL RANCHO SCHOOL KINDERGARTEN PROGRAM

 Kindergarten students have their core subjects taught by their classroom teachers.
 Weekly classroom music, physical education, Spanish, and Suzuki piano lessons are taught by auxiliary teachers.

-In addition to the students reading books by sounding out consonant-vowel-consonant words like cat, they learn the two-vowel rule.
-This rule is when there are two vowels in a word, the first vowel says its name and the second vowel is silent (for example “cake”).
+For decades we have been teaching reading through learning phonics.
+The students read words by sounding out consonant-vowel-consonant words like cat, then they learn the two-vowel rule.
+This rule is when there are two vowels in a word, then first vowel says its name and the second vowel is silent (for example “cake”).
 Students apply this rule to both their reading and writing.
 As their reading progresses, the children are taught to read by sight those words that are exceptions to the phonics rules and patterns.

 As the students progress through their phonics readers, they are systematically taught the 2-letter combinations that are sounded out by blending the two sounds together.
 This is introduced in the initial position of the word, as “bl” in block and blade.
 They progress through 14 other blended sounds; each lesson followed by stories and activity sheets.
 They’re also taught the 2-letter combinations that make only one sound, for example “ph” makes the same sound as “f”, as in phone.
 Their work papers include “cut and paste”, riddle, and joke pages, so it is fun for the children to do their schoolwork.
 Through review and reading practice, each successive skill is mastered and becomes as “automatic as breathing”.
 These are the foundation-skills that, when mastered, will enable a child to become a top student, not just in the subject of reading but in any subject that requires reading or writing.